DM Multimedia Ltd

 Adjusting the reflectivity and glossiness levels are the key here.
 Adjust these to make the metal more shiny or more dull.

 The Diffuse Color is also set by a map (exact settings of this falloff map are shown below).
-Be aware that the reflections are effected by the diffuse colour when selecting Metal material, so setting the Diffuse color to black will give no reflections at all.
+Be aware that the reflections are affected by the diffuse colour when selecting Metal material, so setting the Diffuse color to black will give no reflections at all.

 Arch & Design : Metal settings 2